junwatu/openai-tokens-dashboard/blog/README.md

 GridDB is easy to setup.
 Please go to this [link](https://docs.griddb.net/latest/gettingstarted/using-apt/) for fresh installation on ubuntu or [here](https://docs.griddb.net/latest/gettingstarted/wsl/) to install it on Windows via WSL (Windows Subsystem Linux).

-If you alreaady jave it in your system, check if the griddb service is running with this commmand
+If you alreaady have it in your system, check if the griddb service is running with this commmand

 ```
 sudo systemctl status gridstore